Crown Prosecution Service

 What attracted you to a career in law?

 How does the qualification process work at the CPS?
+What makes the CPS stand out?

 What do you wish you’d known about being a trainee before you started that you now do?